The best hotels in Vaduz

 The country is tiny but the hiking trails require proper footwear.
 Day temperatures in summer reach 24-28C in the valley but drop 8-10C in the mountains.
 Dress in layers for any hiking day.
 The Furstenwanderweg long-distance trail needs 3-4 days and good boots.

-Vaduz's best neighborhoods
+Vaduz's best hotel regions

 Vaduz is the capital of Liechtenstein, a microstate of 160 square kilometers between Switzerland and Austria.
 The city clusters along Stadtle, the main pedestrian promenade below Vaduz Castle.
 The surrounding municipalities, Schaan to the north, Triesen to the south, and Balzers at the southern tip, offer additional accommodation at lower prices.